otrv4/otrv4/otrv4.md

 TODO: If we use u-coordinate for encoding according to XEdDSA, do we need to consider the sign byte when hashing to a field element (the first byte)?
 Simply clearing seems to be the simplest solution.

 ### OTR messages

-**TODO:** we need to mention query messages are the same as OTRv3, whitespace tags are the same, error messages are the same, and messages are encoded in the same way ("?OTR:", followed by the base-64 encoding, followed by ".").
+OTRv4 has the same message formats as OTRv3 without compatibility with version 2.
+It means query messages, whitespace tags, error messages, encoding and fragmentation is performed as specified in OTRv3.

+Fragmentation is should be implemented to be strictly compatible with OTRv3 (have "|" as separators and always have instance tags).

 ### Data types